This post may contain affiliate links. Please read our disclosure policy.

-Peppermint Bark is a traditional Christmas candy made with layered chocolates, refreshing peppermint, and crushed candy canes for added crunch.
-When topped with thick flakes of sea salt it’s an incredible sweet and salty treat.
+Peppermint Bark is a traditional Christmas candy made with layers of chocolate, refreshing peppermint, and crushed candy canes for added crunch.

 One of my biggest weaknesses is a sweet and salty combination and this Salted Peppermint Bark is no exception!
 Fortunately, ’tis the season for indulging – and gifting!